aanker/xwordlist/README.md

 python3 xwordlist.py --help
 ```
 Please see the [project’s main website](https://xwl.ist) for more information about using the software including a [basic example](https://xwl.ist/help/#basic-example), recipes for common patterns and a [reference](https://xwl.ist/help/#list-of-available-options) to all options.

+## License

+This software is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).